mgkmarco/k8s/README.md

 	## kubectl rollout undo deployment/helloworld-deployment // Rollback to previous version
 	## kubectl rollout undo deployment/helloworld-deployment --to-revision=n // Rollback to any version version
 	## kubectl cluster-info dump
+	## kubectl api-resources --verbs=list -o name | xargs -n 1 kubectl get //to get all the kinds

+Cluster is starting.
+It should be ready in a few minutes.

+Suggestions:
+ * validate cluster: kops validate cluster --wait 10m
+ * list nodes: kubectl get nodes --show-labels
+ * ssh to the master: ssh -i ~/.ssh/id_rsa ubuntu@api.kubernetes.mgkmarco.tk
+ * the ubuntu user is specific to Ubuntu.
+If not using Ubuntu please use the appropriate user based on your OS.
+ * read about installing addons at: https://kops.sigs.k8s.io/operations/addons.